FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation

 Federated learning involves a network of $N$ distributed clients (e.g., mobile devices or edge sensors), each possessing a private dataset $\mathcal{D}_n \mbox{=} \{(x_i, y_i)\}$, with no exchange of raw data.
 The overarching objective is to learn a shared model $w \in \mathbb{R}^d$ by minimising the aggregate empirical loss:

-where $p_n \mbox{=} \frac{|\mathcal{D}_n|}{\sum_{j=1}^N |\mathcal{D}_j|}$ represents the weight assigned to each client’s contribution, and $\ell(\cdot)$ denotes the loss function.
+where $p_n \mbox{=} \frac{|\mathcal{D}_n|}{\sum_{j=1}^N |\mathcal{D}_j|}$ represents the weight assigned to each client's contribution, and $\ell(\cdot)$ denotes the loss function.
 Owing to communication and privacy constraints, clients perform several local updates (typically stochastic gradient steps) on $F_n(w)$, and transmit only model updates (rather than raw data) to a central server.
 The server then aggregates these updates (e.g., through weighted averaging) to produce an improved global model.
 This federated framework aims to balance statistical heterogeneity (i.e., non-IID data across clients), limited communication bandwidth, and stringent data privacy requirements.

 Consider the FedAvg algorithm, in which the server randomly selects a subset $\mathcal{S}^{(t)}$ of clients and transmits the current global model $\mathbf{w}^{(t)}$ to them.
-Each selected client (client id $i$) then performs the \textsc{DeviceUpdate} procedure (see Algorithm~\ref{DeviceUpdateAlgorithm}).
-The resulting updates, computed as
+Each selected client $i$ performs $K$ steps of local SGD initialised from the current global model $\mathbf{w}^{(t)}$, returning the gradient

-where $\eta_c$ denotes the client learning rate, are subsequently returned to the server.
+where $\eta_c$ denotes the client learning rate, to the server (see Appendix~\ref{Apd:DeviceUpdate} for the full procedure).
 The server aggregates these local updates to form the new global model according to:

 Variance arises in this process due to the random selection of clients, particularly when their local datasets are heterogeneous.
-Classical federated learning algorithms like FedAvg \cite{McMahan2016} struggle struggles to manage this variance in scenarios where only a small number of clients participate per round and the data distribution is highly skewed.
+Classical federated learning algorithms like FedAvg~\citep{McMahan2016} struggle to manage this variance in scenarios where only a small number of clients participate per round and the data distribution is highly skewed.